mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

        compensates memory transfers)

 ## Cupy

 Library that is meant to use `cuda` (NVIDIA API) for `numpy` and `scipy`.
-This library literally implements a mirrored functions coming from these modules.
+This library literally implements mirrored functions coming from these modules.
 Example:

 ```python
 import numpy as np